hlrs-fcg/spada_fcg_fork/irspec/spatial.md

 Whenever creating a new predicate from two predicates, we simplify the predicate as much as possible.
 The resulting predicate remains a conjunction of range constraints and congruence constraints.

+[TODO: Show that there is a unique canonical representation for P1 && P2]

 [TODO: Efficient implementation details]